mlswg/mls-protocol/draft-ietf-mls-protocol.md

 # Application Messages

-The primary purpose of the Handshake protocol is to provide an authenticated group key exchange to clients.
-In order to protect Application messages sent among the members of a group, the Application secret provided by the Handshake key schedule is used to derive nonces and encryption keys for the Message Protection Layer according to the Application Key Schedule.
-That is, each epoch is equipped with a fresh Application Key Schedule which consist of a tree of Application Secrets as well as one symmetric ratchet per group member.
+The primary purpose of handshake messages are to provide an authenticated group key exchange to clients.
+In order to protect application messages sent among the members of a group, the `encryption_secret` provided by the key schedule is used to derive a sequence of nonces and keys for message encryption.
+Every epoch moves the key schedule forward which triggers the creation of a new secret tree, as described in {{secret-tree}}, along with a new set of symmetric ratchets of nonces and keys for each member.

-Each client maintains their own local copy of the Application Key Schedule for each epoch during which they are a group member.
-They derive new keys, nonces and secrets as needed while deleting old ones as soon as they have been used.
+Each client maintains their own local copy of the key schedule for each epoch during which they are a group member.
+They derive new keys, nonces, and secrets as needed while deleting old ones as soon as they have been used.

-Application messages MUST be protected with the Authenticated-Encryption with Associated-Data (AEAD) encryption scheme associated with the MLS ciphersuite using the common framing mechanism.
-Note that "Authenticated" in this context does not mean messages are known to be sent by a specific client but only from a legitimate member of the group.
-To authenticate a message from a particular member, signatures are required.
-Handshake messages MUST use asymmetric signatures to strongly authenticate the sender of a message.

-## Message Encryption and Decryption

-The group members MUST use the AEAD algorithm associated with the negotiated MLS ciphersuite to AEAD encrypt and decrypt their Application messages according to the Message Framing section.

-The group identifier and epoch allow a recipient to know which group secrets should be used and from which Epoch secret to start computing other secrets and keys.
-The sender identifier is used to identify the member's symmetric ratchet from the initial group Application secret.
-The application generation field is used to determine how far into the ratchet to iterate in order to reproduce the required AEAD keys and nonce for performing decryption.
+The group identifier and epoch allow a recipient to know which group secrets should be used and from which `epoch_secret` to start computing other secrets.
+The sender identifier and content type is used to identify which symmetric ratchet to use from the secret tree.
+The `generation` counter determines how far into the ratchet to iterate in order to produce the required nonce and key for encryption or decryption.

+## Padding

-Application messages SHOULD be padded to provide some resistance against traffic analysis techniques over encrypted traffic.
+Application messages MAY be padded to provide some resistance against traffic analysis techniques over encrypted traffic
 {{?CLINIC=DOI.10.1007/978-3-319-08506-7_8}}
-{{?HCJ16=DOI.10.1186/s13635-016-0030-7}}
+{{?HCJ16=DOI.10.1186/s13635-016-0030-7}}.
 While MLS might deliver the same payload less frequently across a lot of ciphertexts than traditional web servers, it might still provide the attacker enough information to mount an attack.
-If Alice asks Bob:
-"When are we going to the movie ?" the answer "Wednesday" might be leaked to an adversary by the ciphertext length.
-An attacker expecting Alice to answer Bob with a day of the week might find out the plaintext by correlation between the question and the length.
+If Alice asks Bob "When are we going to the movie?", then the answer "Wednesday" could be leaked to an adversary solely by the ciphertext length.

 The length of the `padding` field in `MLSCiphertextContent` can be chosen at the time of message encryption by the sender.
 Senders may use padding